emgiezet/errbit-php/README.md

 See the [documentation](https://github.com/emgiezet/errbitPHP/blob/master/Resources/doc/kohana3_integration.md) for kohana3 integration.

+## Symfony 1.4 Integration

+No namespaces in php 5.2 so this library can't be used.
+Go to [filipc/sfErrbitPlugin](https://github.com/filipc/sfErrbitPlugin) and monitor your legacy 1.4 applications.

 ## License & Copyright

 Copyright © mmx3.pl 2013 Licensed under the MIT license.
 Based on idea of git://github.com/flippa/errbit-php.git but rewritten in 90%.
 See the [LICENSE](https://github.com/emgiezet/errbitPHP/blob/master/LICENSE)